Ivan Hewett wrote recently in the Telegraph (UK) that “the worlds of classical and folk music could meet and mingle.”

 Musical ideas also flowed the other way.
 Early- to mid-20th century American popular song composers unabashedly reaped inspiration and themes from classical music.

 The musical Kismet, for example, was practically pure Borodin.
 Robert Wright and George Forrest lifted the melody of this selection, He’s In Love, straight out of the Polovtsian Dances.
-(On a new Telarc CD, Leonard Slatkin translates Kismet‘s borrowed themes into an orchestral suite – harvesting the harvest, as it were.)
+(On a Telarc CD, Leonard Slatkin translates Kismet‘s borrowed themes into an orchestral suite – harvesting the harvest, as it were.)

 More recently, Paul Simon got his American Tune from Bach’s St Matthew Passion; Bach in turn had borrowed it from a Lutheran chorale.